Rohith-r-007/mern-event-management/README.md

 # Gatherly/Eventora

-Gatherly is a full-stack Event Management platform that allows users to discover events, book tickets, and manage bookings through OTP verification.
+A full-stack Event Management Platform that allows users to create, manage, and discover events.
+Gatherly provides secure authentication, email verification using OTP, event creation, participant management, and a modern responsive user interface.

 ## Features